 Even when an earthquake happens on a fault that doesn’t reach the surface, the ground can still show signs of cracking.
 Often this cracking happens because a soft part of the ground liquefies during the shaking.
 This is called liquefaction and is discussed in the next section.

 The strength of ground shaking (called ‘strong motion’ by seismologists) usually decreases with distance from the earthquake source.
 This is similar to how sound is quieter when you move away from a speaker.
 Unlike sound, ground shaking can be amplified or attenuated (made less) depending on the type of material at the Earth’s surface.
 For example, a building on soft soil will experience more shaking than the same building on bedrock.

 Ground shaking is a hazard near the epicenter of an earthquake and also in areas far from the earthquake where amplification occurs.
 As an example, parts of Seattle and certain areas of downtown Olympia are built on softer ground that will amplify ground shaking during an earthquake.
-Geologists and geophysicists at the Division of Geology and Earth Resources map out these areas of amplification to help reduce damage during an earthquake.
+Geologists and geophysicists at the Washington Geological Survey map out these areas of amplification to help reduce damage during an earthquake.

 This car was parked on sand during the 2011 earthquake in Christchurch, New Zealand.
 During the shaking liquefaction occurred, the sand lost its strength, and the car sunk.
 After the shaking stopped the sand regained its strength.
 Photo from Pacific Northwest Seismic Network Seismo Blog.